open-webui/open-webui/README.md

 - 🔊 **Local Text-to-Speech Integration**: Seamlessly incorporate text-to-speech functionality directly within the platform, allowing for a smoother and more immersive user experience.
 - 🛡️ **Granular Permissions and User Groups**: Empower administrators to finely control access levels and group users according to their roles and responsibilities.
 This feature ensures robust security measures and streamlined management of user privileges, enhancing overall platform functionality.
 - 🔄 **Function Calling**: Empower your interactions by running code directly within the chat.
 Execute functions and commands effortlessly, enhancing the functionality of your conversations.
-- ⚙️ **Custom Python Backend Actions**: Empower your Ollama Web UI by creating or downloading custom Python backend actions.
+- ⚙️ **Custom Python Backend Actions**: Empower your Open WebUI by creating or downloading custom Python backend actions.
 Unleash the full potential of your web interface with tailored actions that suit your specific needs, enhancing functionality and versatility.
 - 🔧 **Fine-tune Model (LoRA)**: Fine-tune your model directly from the user interface.
 This feature allows for precise customization and optimization of the chat experience to better suit your needs and preferences.
 - 🧠 **Long-Term Memory**: Witness the power of persistent memory in our agents.
 Enjoy conversations that feel continuous as agents remember and reference past interactions, creating a more cohesive and personalized user experience.
 - 🧪 **Research-Centric Features**: Empower researchers in the fields of LLM and HCI with a comprehensive web UI for conducting user studies.
 Stay tuned for ongoing feature enhancements (e.g., surveys, analytics, and participant tracking) to facilitate their research.
 - 📈 **User Study Tools**: Providing specialized tools, like heat maps and behavior tracking modules, to empower researchers in capturing and analyzing user behavior patterns with precision and accuracy.
 - 📚 **Enhanced Documentation**: Elevate your setup and customization experience with improved, comprehensive documentation.

-Feel free to contribute and help us make Ollama Web UI even better! 🙌
+Feel free to contribute and help us make Open WebUI even better! 🙌

 ## Supporters ✨